 It’s about public safety.
 Call Cammar Corporation for more information about the CRN registration process.

 Whatever pressure equipment you need a CRN registration for, whether it is a fitting, pressure vessel, boiler, or piping system component, CAMMAR can help with the design and evaluation so it complies with the governing adopted codes, standards, and regulations.
-In other words, we can help your design meet CRN requirements.
+In other words, we can help your design meet CRN requirements, as referenced in CSA B51 and jurisdicitional regulations.

 Various types of companies and projects ask for CAMMAR’s CRN assistance, ranging from huge international end users and manufacturers, to relatively local companies.
 Their needs are the same: quality design is needed so that CRN registration is as solid as possible, and so that owners can be best assured that they are fulfilling their regulated responsibilities.
 Though regulators accept designs for CRN registration, they do not take any ownership or responsibility for the design; so the owner needs to pay even more attention to design detail than the regulator does.